For Real-time Monitoring of Functional Processes

 Seeing Hypoxia: High-resolution, in vivo oximetry

-While methods exist for measuring blood oxygenation, they can be invasive, low temopral and/or spatial resolution, superficial or expensive.
+While methods exist for measuring blood oxygenation, they can be invasive, low temporal and/or spatial resolution, superficial or expensive.
 Because oxy- and deoxyhemoglobin absorb light differently at different wavelengths, photoacoustic imaging can be used to generate a high resolution parametric map of the oxygen saturation of blood completely non-invasively.
-This allows for the real-time monitoring of functional processes with the added advantage of haivng this oximetry data fused with high resolution anatomical images.
+This allows for the real-time monitoring of functional processes with the added advantage of having this oximetry data fused with high resolution anatomical images.

 Oxy-Hemo mode can be used for: